 Northpoint Residence

-The presence of a little 1931 Marina-style house in the eponymous district could seem natural, even inevitable.
-Yet, the ground beneath this house has always been contested and unstable.
-The Wraparound House was born of the need to expand, remediate, and reclaim the contaminated earth below.
-FORMA worked with the architects on a horizontal and vertical addition, including a roof deck.
-The home was brought down to studs and rebuilt by lifting the home on cribbing and replacing the foundation.
+The little 1931 Marina-style house in the eponymous district might seem natural, even inevitable.
+However, the ground beneath this San Francisco house has always faced contestation and instability.
+The Wraparound House emerged from the need to expand, remediate, and reclaim the contaminated earth below.
+FORMA Construction, Architects Spiegel Aihara Workshop, and Interior Designer Heidi Kim collaborated on this San Francisco home rebuild and addition, completely renovating the house with horizontal and vertical expansions, including a roof deck.
+They stripped the home down to its studs, lifted the structure, cribbed it, and replaced the foundation before rebuilding.

-In the context of contested ground, the Wraparound House lifts the ground plane from an extended backyard up through a series of terraces, connecting across four levels of shifting vantage points and allowing for a continuous experience of the landscape from the remediated soil of the yard up to the roof deck with panoramic views of the city and Bay.
-The existing house was lifted and allowed for soil remediation and foundation enhancements over a liquefaction zone and needed to be reconnected to its context, both new and old.
+In response to the contested ground, this San Francisco home rebuild and addition elevates the ground plane from an extended backyard through a series of terraces, creating connections across four levels with shifting vantage points.
+This design allows a continuous experience of the landscape, from the remediated soil of the yard to the roof deck with panoramic views of the city and Bay.
+By lifting the existing house, the team facilitated soil remediation and foundation enhancements over a liquefaction zone, reconnecting the home to both its new and old context while balancing modern structural needs with the original character.

 Architect